How we workDelivery model · Senior cross-functional

 12

-The shift is from vendor to strategic partner.
-The team that ran your replatform is the team that runs your roadmap — same people, same operating model, year after year.
+Over time the relationship moves from vendor to long-term partner.
+The team that ran your replatform is the team that runs the roadmap, same people, same operating model, year after year.

 The failure map · Industry vs iWeb

-Where commerce programmes go wrong — and where ours don't.
+Where commerce projects go wrong, and where ours don't.

 Eight failure modes account for the vast majority of enterprise replatform overruns.
 The bars on the left are the industry pattern.
-The bars on the right are ours, on programmes 91 through 98.
+The bars on the right are ours, on projects 91 through 98.

 Failure mode